 Team Oak has a really – and I mean really really – deep bench this year.
 In fact, they have so many players that there’s a bench on all four sides of the stadium: east, west, north and south!

-And if that wasn’t enough, they have three backups lurking about 20 feet behind the South bench, and a truly hulking veteran the same distance past the West bench – pretty darn intimidating!
+And if that wasn’t enough, they have three backups lurking about 20 feet behind the South bench, and a truly hulking veteran the same distance past the West bench – pretty darned intimidating!

 Team Oak also has a cheerleading squad… the well-known Maples sisters.
 The older one, a redhead who took up residence just over the fence from the arena many years ago, is relatively well behaved.
 However, her sister – a somewhat top-heavy blonde whose name is rumored to be Marla – is shockingly brazen.
 In fact she is snuggled cozily between two tall studly players on the West bench, ready to jump in and create trouble for the opposing team whenever needed in the late-season games.
 It hardly seems fair. 😦